Events, Quad Use Policy

 - Commercial or non-University vendors hired by the event sponsor, shall, at their or the event sponsor's expense, provide to the University Risk Management Department and subject to Risk Management's approval, satisfactory evidence of insurance at least 10 business days prior to the event.

 - All costs related to the event (including, but not limited to, security, physical plant, etc.), are the responsibility of the sponsor.
-Sponsors scheduling events on the Quad are responsible for returning to the University's satisfaction the Quad space to the condition that it was found.
+Sponsors scheduling events on the Quad are responsible for returning to the University's satisfaction the Quad space to the condition in which it was found.
 This includes the removal of fliers, equipment, and debris related to the event.

 - Petitions to request exceptions to the above guidelines must be submitted to the SCPS office at least 21 business days prior to the proposed event.